 From a practical perspective however, the use of Gittins indices is limited to specific arm distributions and is computationally challenging (Gittins, Glazebrook and Weber, 2011).
-In the 1980's, pionnering works by Lai and Robbins (1985), Chang and Lai (1987), Burnetas and Katehakis (1996, 1997, 2003) suggested that Gittins indices can be approximated by quantities that can be interpreted as upper bounds of confidence intervals.
-This insight was used in the landmark paper by Auer, Cesa-Bianchi and Fischer (2002) who popularized the acronym UCB (for upper confidence bounds) to refer to a particular variant of indices obtained using Hoeffding's inequality.
+In the 1980's, pioneering works by Lai and Robbins (1985), Chang and Lai (1987), Burnetas and Katehakis (1996, 1997, 2003) suggested that Gittins indices can be approximated by quantities that can be interpreted as upper bounds of confidence intervals.
+Agrawal (1995) formally introduced and provided an asymptotic analysis for generic classes of index policies termed UCB (for Upper Confidence Bounds).
+For general bounded reward distributions, Auer, Cesa-Bianchi and Fischer (2002) provided a finite time analysis for a particular variant of UCB based on Hoeffding's inequality (see also Bubeck and Cesa-Bianchi, 2012 for a recent survey of bandit models and variants).

 There are however significant differences between the algorithms and results of Gittins (1979) and Auer, Cesa-Bianchi and Fischer (2002).
 First, UCB is an anytime algorithm that does not rely on the use of a discount factor or even on the knowledge of the horizon of the problem.
-More significantly, the Bayesian perspective is absent and UCB is analyzed in terms of its frequentist (distribution-dependent or distribution-free) performance, by exhibiting so-called finite-time, non-asymptotic, regret bounds.
+More significantly, the Bayesian perspective is absent and UCB is analyzed in terms of its frequentist (distribution-dependent or distribution-free) performance, by exhibiting finite-time, non-asymptotic bounds on its expected regret.
+The expected regret of an algorithm-a quantity to be formally defined in Section 2-corresponds to the difference, in expectation, between the rewards that would have been gained by only pulling a best arm and the rewards actually gained.

-UCB is a very robust algorithm that is suitable for and has strong performance guarantees, including distribution-free ones, in all problems with bounded stochastic rewards.
+UCB is a very robust algorithm that is suited to all problems with bounded stochastic rewards and has strong performance guarantees, including distribution-free ones.
 However, a closer examination of the arguments in the proof reveals that the form of the upper confidence bounds used in UCB is a direct consequence of the use of Hoeffding's inequality and significantly differs from the approximate form of Gittins indices suggested by Lai and Robbins (1985) or Burnetas and Katehakis (1996).
 Furthermore, the frequentist asymptotic lower bounds for the regret obtained by these authors also suggest that the behavior of UCB can be far from optimal.
-Indeed, under suitable conditions on the model $\mathcal{D}$ (the class of possible distributions associated with each arm), any policy that is "admissible" (i.e., not grossly under-performing, see Lai and Robbins, 1985 for details) must satisfy the following asymptotic inequality on its "regret" (a quantity to be defined in Section 2):
+Indeed, under suitable conditions on the model \mathcal{D} (the class of possible distributions associated with each arm), any policy that is "admissible" (i.e., not grossly under-performing, see Lai and Robbins, 1985 for details) must satisfy the following asymptotic inequality on its expected regret $\mathbb{E}[R_T]$ at round T:

-(1) $$\liminf{T \to \infty} \frac{\mathbb{E}[R_T]}{\log(T)} \geqslant \sum{a: \mu_a < \mu^} \frac{\mu^ - \mu_a}{\mathcal{K}{\inf}(\nu_a, \mu^)} ,$$ where $R_T$ is the regret at round T and $\mu_a$ denotes the expectation of the distribution $\nu_a$ of arm a, while $\mu^$ is the maximal expectation among all arms.
-The quantity which measures the difficulty of the problem, is the minimal Kullback-Leibler divergence between the arm distribution $\nu$ and distributions in the model $\mathcal{D}$ that have expectations larger than $\mu$ .
+(1) $$\liminf{T \to \infty} \frac{\mathbb{E}[R_T]}{\log(T)} \geqslant \sum{a: \mu_a < \mu^} \frac{\mu^ - \mu_a}{\mathcal{K}{\inf}(\nu_a, \mu^)},$$ where μ_a denotes the expectation of the distribution ν_a of arm a, while μ^ is the maximal expectation among all arms.
+The quantity which measures the difficulty of the problem, is the minimal Kullback-Leibler divergence between the arm distribution ν and distributions in the model \mathcal{D} that have expectations larger than μ .
 By comparison, the bound obtained in Auer, Cesa-Bianchi and Fischer (2002) for UCB is of the form for some numerical constant C, e.g., C=8 (we provide a refinement of the result of Auer, Cesa-Bianchi and Fischer, 2002 as Corollary 2 below).
-These two results coincide as to the logarithmic rate of the regret but the (distribution-dependent) constants differ, sometimes significantly.
-Based on this observation, Honda and Takemura (2010) proposed an algorithm, called DMED, that is not an index policy but was shown to improve over UCB in some situations.
+These two results coincide as to the logarithmic rate of the expected regret but the (distribution-dependent) constants differ, sometimes significantly.
+Based on this observation, Honda and Takemura (2010, 2011) proposed an algorithm, called DMED, that is not an index policy but was shown to improve over UCB in some situations.
+They later showed that this algorithm could also accommodate the case of semi-bounded rewards (see Honda and Takemura, 2012).